thealepo/alepo-lab/ml-models-from-scratch/perceptron/README.md

 ## 💡 Key Property: Convergence

 The Perceptron Learning Algorithm is guaranteed to converge to a separating hyperplane (the final optimal $\mathbf{w}$ and $b$) **if and only if** the training data is **linearly separable**.
 If the data is not linearly separable (e.g., the XOR problem), the algorithm will oscillate and never converge.

+*this is a README i generated with Gemini... a more proper README will take its place in the upcoming days.*